dummylabs/thewatchman/README.md

 Please note that the ASCII table format is only used when report is saved to a file.
 For notification actions watchman uses plain text list due to presentation limitations.
 ### Icons meaning:
 * 👥 - A group in UI Helpers which contains flagged entity
-* 🧩 - A template entiry in UI Helpers which contains flagged entity
+* 🧩 - A template entity in UI Helpers which contains flagged entity
 * 📄 - Regular configuration file which contains flagged entity

 ```